-During the second quarter, we experienced soft demand from our largest customer and general weakness in the mobile device market.
-We expect the mobile device market conditions to remain sluggish in the third quarter of 2015 as excess inventories continue to be depleted.
-Macroeconomic uncertainties and a cautious business climate are also expected to constrain the seasonal revenue growth we would normally see in our business.
+During the second and third quarters, we experienced soft demand and general weakness in the mobile device market.
+We expect the mobile device market conditions to remain sluggish in the fourth quarter of 2015 as customers cautiously manage inventories in response to the generally soft end market demand for electronic devices.